Skip to content

 Canvas support

-Ybug's rendering engine supports canvases in its screenshots.
-However not every canvas gets rendered.
+Ybug's rendering engine supports canvases in its screenshots, but not every canvas can be rendered.

 Tainted canvas